EPICURUS CAFÉ: A CULTUREPLACES SALON

-That said, however, certain patterns of behavior associated with racial, gender, and employment relations, for instance, which have a universal dimension, affecting human activity well beyond our individual situations, obviously have strong influence over our own daily lives.
-Insofar as these human tendencies can be directed or “debugged”, in Steven Pinker’s word, by individuals and smaller groups, they deserve to be examined as they are manifested in particular contexts which we call CulturePlaces.
+That said, however, certain patterns of behavior associated with racial, gender, and employment relations, for instance, which have various impacts affecting human activity around the world including strong influence over our own daily lives.
+These human tendencies, we believe, can best be examined as they are manifested in particular contexts which we call CulturePlaces.

-By culture we mean the normative order, grounded and manifested in specific places, explained by the behavioral sciences, and illuminated and animated by the arts, which allows us to comprehend ourselves, others, and the world around us, and through which we order our experience.
-We probe the Human Condition with an emphasis on societal trends and artistic expressions that manifest themselves in our own experience and provide texture and insight.
+By culture we mean the normative order, grounded and manifested in specific places, explained by the behavioral sciences, and illuminated and animated by the arts and humanities, which allows us to comprehend ourselves, others, and the world around us, and through which we make sense of our experience.
+We probe the Human Condition with an emphasis on societal trends and artistic expressions that we experience in our own lives and provide texture and insight leading to pleasure.
+In short, culture is shared meaning.

 Rafting the Cultural Currents of the New Millennium

-Clearly, one’s genes as well as class, gender, age, race, sexual orientation and the numerous other distinctions that seem so wrapped up in identity politics these days, educated adults want to grapple with the ideas that are shaped by these associations but are not bound by them.
-The CulturePlaces Salon provides more opportunities to compare opinions on the ramifications of the changing social landscape constrained or enhanced by biological influences.
+Clearly, one’s genes as well as class, gender, age, race, sexual orientation and the numerous other distinctions that seem so wrapped up in our identity these days, lead to our personal points of view.
+The CulturePlaces Salon provides more opportunities to compare these views on the ramifications of the changing social landscape constrained or enhanced by our biological influences.
 (Nurture/nature)

-We believe that the meaning and implications of our experiences emerge through discourse not absorbing more information.
+We have found that the meaning and implications of our experiences emerge best through discourse, not absorbing more information.
 All that is required is a curious and probing mind and the capacity for dialogue (attributes that are too often missing in conversations around the water cooler or at the dinner table).
-And while we may wrestle with weighty matters that can ignite strong emotions, we want to be able to treat them playfully and with a disinterested passion for clarity that avoids partisanship, ad hominem arguments, grandstanding, or axe grinding.
-Such a mental exercise produces pleasure and reduces the pain of confusion and discord that too many conversations can devolve into.
+And while we may wrestle with weighty matters that can ignite strong emotions, we want to be able to treat them playfully and with a disinterested passion for clarity that avoids partisanship, ad hominem arguments, grandstanding, or ax grinding.
+Such a mental exercise results in pleasure and reduces the pain of confusion and discord that too many conversations can devolve into.

 The Threat and Promise of Diversity